aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/hamesh-megillot/esther/seder-megillat-esther-for-purim.html.md

 <td style="vertical-align:top;">
 <div class="english">
-<sup>1</sup>&nbsp;On that day did the king Aḥashverosh give the house of Haman the Jews’ enemy unto Esther the queen.
-And Mordekhai came before the king; for Esther had told what he was unto her. <sup>2</sup>&nbsp;And the king took off his ring, which he had taken from Haman, and gave it unto Mordekhai.
-And Esther set Mordekhai over the house of Haman.
+<sup>1</sup>&nbsp;On that day did the king Aḥashverosh give the house of Hâman the Jews’ enemy unto Esther the queen.
+And Mordekhai came before the king; for Esther had told what he was unto her. <sup>2</sup>&nbsp;And the king took off his ring, which he had taken from Hâman, and gave it unto Mordekhai.
+And Esther set Mordekhai over the house of Hâman.
 </div></td> </tr>